Model Comparison

 Why is DeepSeek pricing so much lower than OpenAI and Anthropic?

 DeepSeek's pricing advantage comes from a combination of factors: efficient model architecture (mixture-of-experts reduces compute per token), lower infrastructure costs in their operating environment, and an aggressive pricing strategy designed to gain market share.
-The open-source availability of their models also creates competitive pressure on their own API pricing — if the hosted price is too high, users can self-host instead.
+The open-weight availability of their models also creates competitive pressure on their own API pricing — if the hosted price is too high, users can self-host instead.
 Whether the pricing is sustainable long-term is an open question, but the current rates are genuine and the models deliver benchmark scores competitive with much more expensive alternatives.

-Pricing verified against official vendor documentation.
-Updated daily.
+Pricing updated daily.
 See our methodology.

 Stop guessing.
 Start measuring.